ShubhamKhangar089/algorithm-adept-9876/README.md

 ## Part 1: Masai Hire(Hiring Aspriring Developer FOr Big MNC company.)

 ## About the Project
-Masai Hire is an outcome driven career school.
+Masai Hire is an outcome-driven career school.
 Our mission is to skill India’s untapped & underutilized talent, and to train them for some of the most in-demand jobs in the world.
 The techstack that was used was purely front-end based and limited to HTML, CSS, and Bootstrap.